Alirezabeig/List_Users.UnsplashAPI/README.md

   * Unsplash API only gives access to 3 photos of any given user
   * The Full Screen photo can be closed by tapping on the screen.

-Missing Something?
+## Missing Something?
 Something is not working?
-  Open a GitHub issue, or
+  Open a GitHub issue
-  Send a pull request :D
+  Send a pull request
   Make sure npm run lint passed

-Future Improvement
+## Future Improvement
   Add unit tests
   Add swiping left or right to go through users' images